Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 Our conference will atleast require two conferencing roles, the "user", and the "moderator".

-to setup the call flow routes, please create two "SetVariable" widgets: "ModeratorRoute" and "UserRoute".
+To setup the call flow routes, please create two "SetVariable" widgets: "ModeratorRoute" and "UserRoute".

 Please add the following variables under "ModeratorRoute":